See the latest vacancies and find out about working for MSF IrelandJobs in Ireland

 Yemen is being devastated by a large-scale humanitarian emergency.
 The collapse of the health system is particularly evident in Abs, where we are battling a major cholera epidemic.

-One hot June day, Zahra Hussain woke up to find her twins had fallen sick, their bodies limp as rag dolls.
+One hot June day, Zahra Hussain woke up to find out her twins had fallen sick, their bodies limp as rag dolls.
 Zahra had no money for milk - let alone a ride to the nearest hospital, an hour’s drive away.

 “I’m putting my trust in the hands of Allah,” she decided.
 Stepping outside into the blistering sun, her daughters in her arms, her husband by her side, she waited for fate to intervene.

-Zahra and her family had so far managed to cheat death, surviving both the fighting, and the food shortages that had crested over Yemen during the past two years.
+Zahra and her family had so far managed to cheat death, surviving both the fighting, and the food shortages that had crested over Yemen during the past few years.
 Now, cholera was closing in on their village and stalking the country, claiming more than 1,600 lives and making more than 269,000 people sick.

 In its most severe form, cholera causes profuse watery diarrhoea and vomiting.
 These symptoms in turn lead to dehydration, seizures and shock.
 In severe cases, death comes within a few hours of onset.